hanatos/vkdt/src/pipe/modules/denoise/readme.md

 ## connectors

 * `input` the input image can be `rggb` or `rgba`
-* `output` the output image will be the same format as the input
+* `output` the output image either mosaic (normalised with black point subtracted) or full rgb, depending on input

 ## parameters